How I Fixed My "Broken Body"

 You often hear people that go to the gym say that their body is “broken”.
 How many people actually make a change to their training or even seek help?
 I have been guilty of this myself.
 Often we just go back to routine and continue to hammer ourselves at the gym instead of addressing our problems.

 I always thought I hit every muscle in my body.
 Like most, I had chest Monday, back Tuesdays, shoulders on Wednesday, arms Thursdays and legs on Friday.
 But with all these conventional lifts that you often see people do at the gym, it doesn’t always target every specific muscle.
 What I also did not realise is that I was not always engaging the right muscles during certain exercises.
 I therefore compensated with other muscles due to weakness or because I lacked the necessary mobility.
 This caused me to feel stiff with major strength imbalances and over time I felt pain all over my body.

-It was not until I started studying & practicing physiotherapy that I finally understood the importance of taking care of my body, and how to do it.
+It was not until I started studying & practicing physiotherapy that I finally understood the importance of taking care of my body, and how I learnt to fix my 'broken body'.
 Since then, I have changed my training by spending the first 5-10 minutes of my session focusing on my mobility.
 From there, I spend another 10 minutes doing isolated activation exercises (such as rotator cuff exercises) to warm up my muscles and address some weaknesses to ensure they are engaged before my big compound lifts.

 The big difference is now my lifting numbers and drive for aesthetics no longer matter to me.
 What matters is how I feel with my body and ensuring I can move efficiently to reach my full functional potential.
 The changes I have made have made a world of difference and I no longer feel pain.

 You may be wondering what are some of the exercises that helped me fix my pain with training?
 See my instagram post below where I show my favourite shoulder & back exercises to do before an upper body workout.